Political Education for Everyday Life

 The Free Exchange of Ideas: Our New Normal

-The task of reaching young minds already "friending" and "unfriending" words in line with powerful overriding societal priorities, plus the frustration of discovering that all attempts at "unpackaging" those priorities lead to the dead end of a student's personal opinion that overrides even Socrates's pedagogy, is a formidable task, but one not deterred by disingenuous notions of the "free exchange of ideas." read »
+Reaching young minds "friending" and "unfriending" words in line with powerful overriding societal priorities is a formidable task, one not deterred by disingenuous notions of the "free exchange of ideas." read »

 Prison for Peace

 Some are arrested, go to trial, and leave family and community for jail and prison, all in the cause of peace. read »

 The insidious racism in this country is at the case's heart. read »

 The news came on Monday, April 8th that Margaret Thatcher was dead. read »

 Bad Subject Stephen Perkins, blogging from Cairo, posts photos of the street art of Egypt's evolving revolution that's displayed in Tahrir Square.

 All the love and adulation heaped upon her should have been heaped upon widows and veterans of Her Majesty's Armed Forces, once shipped off to obscure Christmas Island. read »

 Oakland (after William Blake)